 The resources are hosted by Nottingham University, including all the pdf files very clearly indexed.Note that this site includes the complete set of resources including the software; however, this software no longer works on modern browsers and mobile devices, but see note below for HTML5 versions.

 See also this post onWisweb Applets HTML5which has applets and lessons using the programs referred to in the Standards Unit.
 These wonderful applets were created by Utrecht University, they have built the learning environment Numworx around these.

 IWB MaterialsThis website has come about as a result of the NCETM research project: Enabling enhanced mathematics teaching with some interactive whiteboards (September 2006- September 2008) and was supported by the IWB research team at Keele University and the Spire Maths team.

 PowerPoint Files MMT has written a set of PowerPoint files for almost all of these excellent resources, he has made them – in his own words ‘classroom ready’.
 MMT has provided the resources in an editable format so that they can be tweaked to your own requirements.
 Thank you MMT!
 These files are available directly from Dropbox; note they are also hosted on Craig Barton’s site.

 If you are looking for some problems to use for Mathematics Team Challenges in school or just for class activities with a difference which will help develop mathematical skills there are some excellent sources of materials.

-Another great source is Math-Team-Matics – a competition from Grand Valley State University, you can see problems hereso you could try any of these activities in class.
+Another great source is the resources from Math-Team-Matics a competition which was from Grand Valley State University, you can see problems hereso you could try any of these activities in class.
 The individual test has multiple choice questions.
 I like the look of the 2013 team challenge – a combination of staircases and painted cubes with surface area thrown in as well- I’ll definitely be using that!